The rules for entering Demark can vary depending on where you come from. Learn more about your situation below:

-Similar to banking in many other countries it is advisable to shop around to find the best bank for you.
+Similar to shopping for a bank in many other countries, it is advisable to shop around to find the bank that suits you best.
 There are large banks and smaller regional banks to choose from.
 Some banks have many branches, whilst others have few.
 Most banks provide e-banking in English.

-A good tip is to call ahead of going to a bank to ask which documentation they require to open an account.
+TIP: Before visiting a bank, call ahead to find out which documentation they require to open an account.

-When living in Denmark you will in some cases need to exchange your foreign driving licence for a Danish driving licence.
+In some cases, moving to Denmark may require you to exchange your foreign driving license for a Danish driving license.

-You can read more at Citizen Service's site about this (only in Danish).
+Read more at Borgerservice (Citizen Service) site about this (only in Danish).

 Bringing your own car?